 Once you have an alert set, you can have peace of mind knowing you’ll be avoiding overdraft fees while simultaneously setting a means for you to know when you should avoid any unnecessary purchases.

 There’s virtually no easier way to track your spending and to set alerts for yourself then making use of a mobile app.
-You can find a vast array of apps suited to your spending needs, whether that’s apps that help you make and track spending limits, banking apps that let you manage your account from anywhere you have a signal, or apps that track multiple lines of credit while giving you a regular credit report.
+You can find a vast array of apps suited to your spending needs, whether they are apps that help you make and track spending limits, banking or credit union apps that let you manage your account from anywhere you have a signal, or apps that track multiple lines of credit while giving you a regular update on your credit score.

-Much like the helpful strategies and applications we’ve mentioned, Harvest can provide you with the tools you need to manage and consolidate debt on top of overdraft fee refunds.
-Even if you don’t suspect you have bank fees, more than 95% of our users find fees they hadn’t discovered before working with us.
+Much like the helpful strategies and applications we’ve mentioned, Harvest can provide you with the tools you need to improve financial health on top of getting overdraft fee refunds automatically.
+Even if you suspect you don't have bank fees, more than 95% of our users find fees they hadn’t discovered before working with us.

 The hardest part of handling overdraft fees can simply be identifying and approaching them.
 Our artificial intelligence automatically identifies fees on your accounts and starts the negotiation process for getting them removed.
 Whether you’re dealing with late fees, miscalculated interest rate charges, overdraft fees, monthly service fees, or a variety of other drains on your hard-earned money, we can help you find and address them.

 Our simple interface and debt management strategies makes paying back your debt intuitive.
-Besides saving money you can put toward paying off loans, we can help you stop fees and expenses that are actively draining your accounts.
+Besides saving money you can put toward paying off loans, we can help you stop fees and expenses that are actively draining your accounts such as recurring payments.